hartwigmedical/documentation/data-access-request-guide.md

 By default, in addition to data-request specific criteria, samples for which one of the below applies are **excluded**:

-- Samples with poor quality (PURPLE qcStatus != PASS).
+- Samples with PURPLE qcStatus != PASS:
+      Samples with poor quality;
-- Samples without any tumor evidence (PURPLE status = NO_TUMOR).
+      Samples without any tumor evidence;
-- Samples with less than 19.5% tumor cells (PURPLE purity < 0.195).
+      Samples with less than 19.5% tumor cells.
+- Samples with insufficient coverage.

 ## Doid in database